abartov/pronuncify/README.md

 A single-file database (using `SQLite`) is used to track which words have been recorded so far.

 Currently, the script handles ingesting word lists, recording batches of word pronunciations, and uploading them to Wikimedia Commons.
 The resultant Ogg files are deposited in a specified (or default) directory, and the user can either upload them to Commons manually, or employ the --upload option to have Pronuncify upload the files on their behalf.
 Pronuncify will automatically assign the appropriate category on Commons, based on the language code.
+The license will be CC0, to enable maximal re-use of the pronunciation files.

 To upload, Pronuncify needs your Wikimedia username and password.
 In the future, I may implement OAuth-based authentication.